Fox-Frog-Peter/Command-Line-DND-Encounter-Java/README.md

-D&D Encounter Generator (Command Line)

-This is a command-line Java application that generates randomized encounters for Dungeons & Dragons (or other tabletop RPGs).
-It provides monsters, NPCs, items, buildings, species, and even wild magic effects across a variety of environments such as forests, tundras, deserts, towns, and more.
+A command-line Java application that generates randomized encounters for Dungeons & Dragons (or other tabletop RPGs).
+The generator creates monsters, NPCs, items, buildings, species, and even wild magic effects across multiple environments such as forests, tundras, deserts, towns, and ports.

-Features
+✦ Features

 Random Encounters by Environment
-Forest, tundra, desert, mountain, underground, grasslands, hamlets, towns, cities, and ports each have unique enemy tables.
+Each environment (forest, tundra, desert, mountain, underground, grasslands, hamlets, towns, cities, ports) has its own encounter table.

+Example:

-Example: A forest encounter might spawn a Bandit, Treant, or Forest Guardian depending on the challenge rating.
+Forest → Bandit, Treant, Forest Guardian

+Port → Smuggler, Pirate Captain, Kraken Spawn

 Challenge Rating (CR) Scaling
-Encounters are generated with CRs ranging from 0.25 to 10.0, chosen randomly to match the adventure difficulty.
+Encounters are generated with CR values from 0.25 to 10.0, chosen randomly for varied difficulty.

 Wild Magic Surges
-Over 100 possible wild magic outcomes, from minor inconveniences (your armor falls off) to game-altering events (you polymorph into a Paraceratherium).
+Over 100 possible wild magic effects, from silly (your armor falls off) to catastrophic (you polymorph into a Paraceratherium).

-Items, Buildings, and People
+Loot, Buildings, and NPCs
-Randomized utility tables allow quick generation of loot, NPCs, and urban structures.
+Utility tables generate random items, structures, and townsfolk on demand.

 Species Generator
-Randomized races for NPCs, from common (Human, Dwarf, Elf) to rare (Ratatosk, Dragonborn, Felidarian).
+Randomizes fantasy races:

+Common → Human, Dwarf, Elf

+Uncommon → Dragonborn, Felidarian, Ratatosk

-How It Works
+✦ How It Works

 Run the program in your terminal:

 java org.peterjordahl.App

-You’ll be prompted for:

-Party Size (number of adventurers)

-Total Party Level (sum of all levels)
+Enter your party size and total party level when prompted.

-Based on these inputs, the generator will:
+The generator will:

-Select a random environment table.
+Select a random environment

-Roll a random Challenge Rating.
+Roll a random CR

-Output a suitable enemy encounter.
+Output a suitable encounter

-After the encounter, you’ll be asked:
+After each result, you’ll see:

 Do you need another encounter?
 (YES) or (NO)

-Typing YES rolls a new encounter.
+Type YES → rolls a new encounter

-Typing NO exits with a friendly message.
+Type NO → exits with a friendly farewell

-Example Run
+✦ Example Run
 How many adventurers are in your party?
 4
 What is the total of all of their levels?
 12